twesleyb/SwipProteomics/README.md

 SWIP P1019R results in decreased SWIP and destabilizes the WASH complex.
 Below is the WASH complex as well as a model of SWIP's predicted 3D structure with the position of the P1019R amino acid substitution highlighted in red.

+* Seven children with learning and social deficit, delayed development of motor skills
+* 1 child with spasticity

 | __WASH Complex__ | __SWIP<sup>P1019R</sup>__ |
 |------------------|---------------------------|